-An interlocutory appeal happens while a case is still pending in a trial court and is very different from a direct appeal.
+An interlocutory appeal in Rhode Island happens while a case is still pending in a trial court and is very different from a direct appeal.

 Interlocutory appeal means an appeal in the middle, or while is case is still pending.

 Call (401) 351-5100 to schedule a free consultation with Rhode Island Appeals Attorney John L. Calcagni, III to discuss your interlocutory appeal.

 Trial judges make many rulings over the life of a criminal case.
 Judges rule on whether or not to allow evidence at trial as well as rulings on pretrial motions and other issues.

 A lawyer can challenge a pretrial decisions through the interlocutory appeals process.
 The reason for this type of appeal is to prevent an interlocutory decision from preventing a defendant from receiving a fair trial.

 There are restrictions for interlocutory appeals because courts do not want factional litigation.